Labs64/netlicensing.io/README.md

 * pages/
 * img/

-All other files and directories are licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.
+All other files and directories are licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) unless explicitly stated.